aion-camus/ack/README.md

 To use the pre-defined variables, use syntax `${VARIABLE_NAME}`

-### Determinism analysis
+### Transaction result

-The result of a transaction is determined by many factor:
+The transaction result can be affected by various factors, and most of them are not determinable at the time of writing the tests:
-- The block environment;
+- The block environment
-- The transaction environment;
+- The transaction environment
-- The pre-execution world state;
+- The pre-execution world state
-- The code to execute.
+- The code to execute

-Extra caution may be required when writing up an integration test.
-Do not return data if the results depends on the environment variables; instead, use event/log to produce data which can be verified when importing the corresponding blocks.
+Transaction results are typically reflected on the following fields:
+- Account state (balance, nonce, code hash, storage root)
+- Transaction receipt (logs, energy usage)

+**Note** that the transaction return data is not hashed within the receipt and can not retrieved via web3.
+To check the return data of a method, use the event/log infrastructure in solidity.

 ### Convention